-The Texas State Law Library typically hosts Lexis training sessions once a month month from noon to 1 pm.
+The State Law Library typically hosts Lexis training sessions once a month.
 These training sessions are conducted by a Lexis representative, and each session qualifies for 1 hour of continuing legal education (CLE) credit.
-These sessions are free and open to the public, but they are limited to 15 participants.
+The sessions are free and open to the public, but they are limited to 20 participants.
+Due to the COVID-19 pandemic, training is being conducted remotely via Zoom.
 We send out an e-mail announcement every month as a reminder; to receive these announcements, please sign up for our mailing list.
 The class schedule for this month and a description of the training is available below.

-If you are unable to attend our training sessions in person, Lexis also provides online tutorials and support for Lexis Advance.
+If you are unable to attend our training sessions, Lexis also provides online tutorials and support for Lexis Advance.
 This support is free but is not eligible for CLE credit.

 About the Trainings

-Advanced training is targeted at those who are already familiar with Lexis Advance and would like to learn advanced search techniques.
+- Advanced Legal Research is aimed at those who are already familiar with Lexis Advance and would like to learn more about its advanced features and use.

 - COVID-19 Rapid Response: Staying on Top of Legal Changes in a Pandemic focuses on how to Identify new legal obligations and track legal changes and developments during the ongoing COVID-19 pandemic, using various on-lines sources and content types.

 - Leveraging Technology to Prepare Briefs focuses on the importance of accuracy and efficiency in the review and preparation of briefs and motions.